-Many winter coats in men’s fashion have its roots in the military.
+Many winter coats in men’s fashion have their roots in the military.
 The bomber jacket and aviator jacket were first popularized by European Air Forces during the late 1950s and in 1963, and then the trench coats were designed for the British and French soldiers in the First World War.
 Undoubtedly, many garments began their lives as part of military uniforms, as well as the next winter coat that we’re going to introduce – the Navy Peacoat.

 RELATED: How to wear a trench coat?